Questions to Get Started – How to Present to Senior Management Without Being Terrified

 Describe what’s in it for them:

 Address the needs of senior management, as well as the company.
-Answer the questions they will be asking, and show them how your recommendation can make them look good.
+Please answer the questions they will be asking and show them how your recommendation can make them look good.
 For example, senior management is usually charged with increasing sales and reducing costs.
 What if this program means saving money by lowering employee turnover yet has a relatively modest cost?

 Anticipate and answer questions your audience would ask:

-“Why is this program a good idea, just when we are cutting unnecessary spending?
-One of our company’s key initiatives is to recruit and retain 20% more of the best available talent than we did in the last fiscal year.
-If this training had been in place last year, not only would morale have been higher, but our 23% minority associates would have rated their employee satisfaction survey higher.
-As you remember, for the last three years our minority associates traditionally rate their satisfaction 3% lower than the other population.
+“Why is this program a good idea when we cut unnecessary spending?
+One of our company’s key initiatives is recruiting and retaining 20% more of the best available talent than we did last fiscal year.
+If this training had been in place last year, morale would have been higher, and our 23% minority associates would have rated their employee satisfaction survey higher.
+As you remember, for the last three years, our minority associates have traditionally rated their satisfaction 3% lower than that of the other population.
 This training could have helped increase satisfaction and retention.
 We would lower the cost of recruiting and training new associates.

 How does this investment compare to other investments we have already made?
 As a comparison, the initial cost of the pilot for all three offices is 2% of what we spend on maintenance agreements for our copier machines in our headquarters building.”